 - Choose the areas you visit wisely.
 Some places are more prolific for crime than others.

 - Choose the times that you are in public places wisely too.
-Criminals prefer to act late at night when there are less witnesses.
+Criminals prefer to act late at night when there are fewer witnesses.

 - When driving a car, lock your doors and keep your windows shut or just partially open.
 Under no circumstances stop and get out of your car for anyone who flags you down looking distressed.